xdmushui/partner-center-sdk/develop/checkout-a-cart.md

 **URI parameters**

-Use the following path parameters to identify the customer, and specify the cart to be checked out.
+Use the following path parameters to identify the customer and specify the cart to be checked out.

 | Name            | Type     | Required | Description                                                            |
 |-----------------|----------|----------|------------------------------------------------------------------------|